 Like any other railroad worker, conductors are susceptible to severe injuries due to collisions and equipment malfunctions, including broken bones, lacerations, loss of limb, and permanent brain or spine damage.
 In addition, repetitive movements in high-intensity work environments can wear down joints and ligaments, often resulting in chronic pain and loss of mobility in the long run.

-However, one of the most dangerous impacts that railroad work can have on conductors is the risk of illness, like cancer, from exposure to any number of dangerous chemicals and substances.
+One of the most dangerous impacts that railroad work can have on conductors is the risk of illness, like cancer, from exposure to any number of dangerous chemicals and substances.
 Asbestos, chemical fumes, exhaust from diesel engines, and silica dust from sanders used in braking mechanisms can all contribute to cancer and other serious medical problems that may be expensive to treat as well as dramatically decrease a conductor’s long-term quality of care.

-How FELA Claims Differ from Workers’ Comp
+How Does FELA Claims Differ from Workers’ Compensation?

 Under the Federal Employers Liability Act, railroad employers owe a duty of care to protect their workers from dangerous work and take numerous measures to ensure their safety on the job.
 An injured conductor has to prove that their employer negligently failed to fulfill this duty of care in some way.
 A conductor accident lawyer in New York could help pursue compensation for their damages through a FELA claim.